on-api/on-api/endpoints.md

 ]
 ```

 ## Fields

+### name
+The name of the API.

+ * Mandatory
+ * Data format: text

 ### endpoint

-The path and name of the endpoint
+Path to the API endpoint.

  * Mandatory
  * Data format: text

+Examples
+ * /onapi/2.4/accesses/

+### documentation

+URL to the documentation of the specific API endpoint.

+ * Data format: URL
+ * Mandatory

 ### note

 Human readable notes about the API-endpoint.